anbox-cloud/discourse-docs/exp/anbox-cloud.md

 ![Anbox Cloud core stack|690x398](https://assets.ubuntu.com/v1/e74d1a49-anbox_cloud_core-stack.png)

-#### Core stack components:

 The core stack contains an Anbox subcluster, a Juju controller, and the Anbox Application Registry (AAR).

 Inside the Anbox subcluster, the following components are present:

-* **Anbox Management Service** - Anbox Management Service (AMS) is the management tool for Anbox Cloud.
-AMS handles all aspects of the application and container life cycle, including application and image update, while ensuring high density, performance and fast container startup times.
+* **Anbox Management Service (AMS)** - AMS is the management tool for Anbox Cloud.
+It handles all aspects of the application and container life cycle, including application and image update, while ensuring high density, performance, and fast container startup times.

-  Users can connect to AMS via CLI or HHTP API calls on port 8444.
+  Users can connect to AMS via CLI or HTTP API calls on port 8444.
 AMS is installed as a snap on each of the control nodes and interacts with Anbox containers, requesting and releasing resources as per demand.

-* **Anbox Management Client** - You can choose to install Anbox Management Client (AMC) on other machines to [control AMS remotely](https://discourse.ubuntu.com/t/how-to-control-ams-remotely/17774), but it is generally installed together with AMS.
+* **Anbox Management Client (AMC)**  - You can choose to install AMC on other machines to [control AMS remotely](https://discourse.ubuntu.com/t/how-to-control-ams-remotely/17774), but it is generally installed together with AMS.
 A developer or system administrator will manage AMS through the command line interface (AMC) or through custom-built tools interacting with the AMS HTTP API.

 * **etcd** - etcd is the database that is used to store the data managed by AMS.
 It provides a reliable way to store data across a cluster of machines.
 It gracefully handles primary node selections during network partitions and will tolerate machine failure.
 For more information, see [etcd](https://etcd.io/).